yiryuan/MA675/README.md

 # What is this?
 The project is created by MSSP 2022 FALL BPDA group, and main goal for the project it to get the data from ACS API

+# How to use it?
+## Households
+1.run get_households_data.R
+2.run the example(run_example_households.R) and figure out how the function works.
+3.change variables you need, run get_households_2005-2019.R and download all data in xlsx.

 # Package Used
 ### tidyverse
 ### tidycensus